swisnoski/tetris_king_fish/website_resources/non_technical_report.md

 Looking back, I think I achieved exactly what I was looking for out of this project.
 I ended up working mainly on the tetris simulator, but also got to help occasionally with RL and CV.
 I ended up finishing the simulator ahead of schedule and was able to help debug in other areas, which is definitely a skill I've needed some practice with.

+#### Satchel:
+My YOGAs are split amongst my two technical goals and my one nontechnical one.
+My first technical YOGA was “Prioritize integration of different scripts or systems to understand architecture design decisions and practice debugging”, which I chose to better understand the problems in robotic systems as compared to normal Python scripts.
+This project has 3 main subsystems which will allow me to work on integration, especially in going from CV and robotic manipulation, which I am more experienced in, to the reinforcement algorithm which I will get to learn and practice debugging.
+My second technical YOGA was to “develop a more robust understanding of CV and use cases in robotic systems, as I determined from previous classes and projects this would be an interesting/useful technical goal”.
+Working on identifying blocks in our algorithm and machine vision pipeline fills this really well, and offers an opportunity to take ownership of the block-detection and information encoding pipeline.
+My final YOGA, the nontechnical one, was to develop confidence in open-source libraries and learning new skills beyond what’s been taught to me in classes.
+Working with reinforcement learning for the algorithm fulfills this.

+Reflecting on this, I think the overscoped goal of the project gave me plenty of time and work on integration, and with that came a bit of learning and work on the other subsystems, which also aligned wiyth my learning goals.
+Working on CV and learning new techniques like HSV, Hough line transforms, and a bit more YOLO expierence, which also aligned with my goals.

 ## Who did what

 #### Ashley: